SDN Logo

 What was the most interesting question?

-Students said the most interesting questions asked at Marian University Tom and Julie Wood College of Osteopathic Medicine discussed experiences with patients, the role of faith in medicine, stress relief methods, hobbies, ethical dilemmas like timing life insurance advice with diagnoses, and potentially indicated an MMI format with nondisclosure agreements in place.
+Students said the most interesting question asked at Marian University Tom and Julie Wood College of Osteopathic Medicine discussed a range of topics including handling difficult patient experiences, integrating faith into medical practice, stress management, personal interests, ethical considerations such as advising on insurance, and possibly indicated an MMI format with a nondisclosure agreement in place.

 What was the most difficult question?